 This training must be renewed every three years by means of a one day re-qualification course.

 The training can be arranged by Telford and Wrekin Council.
-Copies of the First Aider’s certificates are displayed ...........................
-Alternatively see
+Overview of the First Aider’s are displayed in the School Entrance.
+Alternatively see Appendix.

 First Aid Facilities

-The first aid boxes are placed in clearly identified and accessible locations (List)..................................
+The first aid boxes are placed in clearly identified and available in classrooms.

 Each first aid box contains a list of required first aid items and sufficient quantities of suitable first aid material and nothing else.
 Contents of the box will be replenished as soon as possible after use in order to ensure there is always adequate supply of all materials.
-Additional supplies are available from...............
-The administrators are responsible for ensuring these are replenished as soon as possible after use.
+Additional supplies are available from the School Office.
+The Class Teachers are responsible for ensuring these are replenished as soon as possible after use.

 Disposable plastic gloves will be provided in the first aid box which will be properly stored and checked regularly to ensure that they remain in good condition.